OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 *  Optimized for graph traversal

-In some cases, for REQ-PLUGG for pluggable to other YANG modules, the links are already done by augmenting 'ietf-network' and 'ietf-network- topology'.
+In some cases, for REQ-PLUGG for pluggable to other YANG modules, the links are already done by augmenting 'ietf-network' and 'ietf-network-topology'.
 For others, we need to add some mechanisms to link the models and data.

 # Digital Map Modelling Experience

 ## What Is Not in The Base Model?

 Based on some shared experience, the following are listed as set of candidate extensions to {{!RFC8345}} for Digital Map modelling and APIs:

 RFC8345-GAP-BIDIR:
 : An alternate approach to model bidirectional links